kevintruong/til/File-System,-Part-1:-Introduction.md

 * File data (inode)

 ## What are the traditional permissions: user – group – other permissions for a file?
+Some common file permissions include:
+* 755: rwx r-x r-x

+user: rwx, group: r_x, others: r_x

+User can read, write and execute.
+Group and others can only read and execute.
+* 644: rw- r-- r--

+user: rw-, group: r--, others: r--

+User can read and write.
+Group and others can only read.

 ## What are the the 3 permission bits for a regular file for each role?
 * Read (most significant bit)